hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Game Overview/README.md

 #### Setting End Player Session Timeout

 Currently, player sessions are only timed if an [EndSessionRequest](/API Documentation/Request API/Analytics/EndSessionRequest.md) is sent when a player disconnects.
 If you don’t set things up so that an End Session Request is sent when a player disconnects, their session will not be properly timed.
-Therefore, your Analytics data will be skewed due to these unended sessions.
+Therefore, your Analytics data will be distorted due to these unended sessions.

 Under *Game Settings* you can select to automatically end a player session after a player disconnects from your game:
 * Select the *Automatically end player sessions* check box and enter the period in minutes that you want to elapse before this happens: